danielgtaylor/restish/docs/configuration.md

 ?> This is usually not necessary, as Restish will update the API description every 24 hours.
 Use this if you want to force an update sooner!

-### Persistent headers & query params
+### Persistent headers & query parameters

-Follow the prompts to add or edit persistent headers or query params.
+Follow the prompts to add or edit persistent headers or query parameters.
 These are values that get sent with **every request** when using that profile.

 Use cases: